osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 Fill in the values for `TOKEN`, `GLIDEIN_Site`, `GLIDEIN_ResourceName`, and `OSG_SQUID_LOCATION` [as above](#running-the-container-with-docker).

+Note the additional capabilities requested in the above `docker run` allow the container to invoke `singularity` for user jobs; this allows the user to utilize a container for their job that is different from the pilot.

 ### Adding CVMFS using cvmfsexec

 [cvmfsexec](https://github.com/CVMFS/cvmfsexec#readme) is a tool that can be used to mount CVMFS inside the container without requiring it to be installed on the host. cvmfsexec is already installed in the container.
-To enable it, specify a comma-separated list of repos in the `CVMFSEXEC_REPOS` environment variable.
+To enable it, specify a space-separated list of repos in the `CVMFSEXEC_REPOS` environment variable.
 "oasis.opensciencegrid.org" is a recommended repo to add.

-cvmfsexec requires the `/dev/fuse` device to be available, so you will also have to add `--device=/dev/fuse` to your `docker run` invocation:
+Using Singularity with cvmfsexec requires the container to run in privileged mode, so you will have to replace the `--cap-add ...` arguments in your `docker run` invocation with `--privileged`:

         docker run -it --rm --user osg \
-               --cap-add=DAC_OVERRIDE --cap-add=SETUID --cap-add=SETGID \
-               --cap-add=SYS_ADMIN --cap-add=SYS_CHROOT --cap-add=SYS_PTRACE \
-               --cap-add=DAC_READ_SEARCH \
-               --device=/dev/fuse \
+               --privileged \
                -e TOKEN="..." \
                -e GLIDEIN_Site="..." \
                -e GLIDEIN_ResourceName="..." \
                -e GLIDEIN_Start_Extra="True" \
                -e OSG_SQUID_LOCATION="..." \
+               -e CVMFSEXEC_REPOS="\
+                    oasis.opensciencegrid.org \
+                    singularity.opensciencegrid.org \
-               -e CVMFSEXEC_REPOS="oasis.opensciencegrid.org,stash.osgstorage.org" \
+                    stash.osgstorage.org" \
                opensciencegrid/osgvo-docker-pilot:latest

 Fill in the values for `TOKEN`, `GLIDEIN_Site`, `GLIDEIN_ResourceName`, and `OSG_SQUID_LOCATION` [as above](#running-the-container-with-docker).

-There are aditional options for cvmfsexec that are passed via environment variables:
+There are additional options for cvmfsexec that are passed via environment variables:

 -   `CVMFS_HTTP_PROXY` - this sets the proxy to use for CVMFS;
     if left blank, it will find the best one via WLCG Web Proxy Auto Discovery.